kubernetes/client-go/examples/create-update-delete-service/README.md

    previous step by changing the type of servicr `kubectl describe service demo`.
-3. **List Services:** This will retrieve Services in the `default` namespace and print their names and replica counts.
+3. **List Services:** This will retrieve Services in the `default` namespace and print their names and type.
 4. **Delete Service:** This will delete the Service object.
 Verify with `kubectl get services`.

 Each step is separated by an interactive prompt.
 You must hit the